yorkxin/R3versi/README.markdown

 I'm not going to have any modification on this project; I just want to push this to the Internet.

 Just fork this if you want to improve this game.

+** WARNING ** The code is BUGGY, BAD-STRUCTURED and the Makefile is INCORRECTLY CONFIGURED.  *DO NOT* view this project a normal one, or even forking this project without fixing those issues; instead, study these code as a _BAD_ PROGRAMMING HABIT CASE.

 How to play
 -----------